Any successful entrepreneur will tell you that having multiple revenue streams is critical to your success.

 And Facebook can decide to shut down your group at any time (it’s rare, but it can happen)…in which case, you will lose all of your posts.

 Despite the minor risks, Facebook is still the fastest and easiest way to get started.

-And the reason for that is because you are tapping into habits that your customers already have.
+And the reason for that is you’re leveraging habits your customers already have.

 Let’s be honest…who ISN’T checking Facebook multiple times a day?

-And when all you’re doing is tapping into existing habits…it makes getting, engaging, and keeping members a lot easier.
+And when all you’re doing is tapping into existing habits… getting, engaging, and keeping members becomes a lot easier.